• Skip to main content

 Warning: This project is only for experimental purpose.
 It must be done under expert supervision, if actual fuel is used for the tank fluid.

-In this article we will learn how to build an LED based fuel indicator circuit using GSM wireless ultrasonic sensors and Arduino.
+In this article I have explained how to build an LED based fuel indicator circuit using GSM wireless ultrasonic sensors and Arduino.

 Ultrasonic Fuel Sensor Transmitter